TrueSciPhi logo

 Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-➤ Women philosophers • Philosophical influences • Historical philosophy • Interviews with experts • Émilie du Châtelet • Mary Astell • Margaret Cavendish • Anne Conway • Project Vox • Expanding the philosophical canon
+➤ Interviews on women philosophers • Exploration of philosophical influences • Canon expansion • Émilie du Châtelet • Mary Astell • Margaret Cavendish • Anne Conway • Project Vox

-This podcast, titled "New Narratives in the History of Philosophy," focuses on shedding light on the contributions of women philosophers throughout history.
-The series is characterized by a collection of interviews with scholars and experts who bring to the forefront the often-overlooked philosophical insights and impacts of female thinkers.
-The podcast aims to educate and stimulate curiosity in listeners about this expansive and rich philosophical territory.
+This podcast, titled "New Narratives in the History of Philosophy," delves into the often-overlooked contributions of women philosophers throughout history.
+The series is characterized by a collection of short interviews with various scholars who share insights into the lives, philosophies, and impacts of several female thinkers.
+The show aims to excite and educate listeners while encouraging further exploration into the subject matter.

 Episodes: